onja-org/w2_dom_manipulation_basics/lab/exercise.md

 # 📝 Advanced DOM Manipulation Exercise
 ## Goal

-Build a fully interactive Dynamic Task List App using advanced DOM manipulation techniques in JavaScript.
+Build an interactive Dynamic Task List App to practice advanced DOM manipulation concepts.

+By completing this lab, you will:

+- Dynamically add and remove elements

+- Use template cloning for reusable UI blocks

+- Handle user interactions efficiently with event delegation

+- Track metadata with data-* attributes

+- Optimize DOM updates

-## Instructions
+## Lab Challenge

-### Create a task list app with the following functionality:
+Your task is to create a Dynamic Task List with the following features:

-- Add tasks dynamically
+### Add Tasks

-- Enter a task in the input and add it to the list.
+- Users should be able to type a task in the input field and click Add Task.

-- Each task should be created using a template and appended to the list efficiently.
+- Each task should be created using the `<template>` in the HTML.

+- Optionally store metadata (e.g., ID or timestamp) using data-* attributes.

-### Mark tasks as completed
+### Mark Tasks as Completed

-- Clicking a task toggles its completion status.
+- Clicking on a task toggles its completed state.

+- Use event delegation on the parent `<ul>` to handle this efficiently, even for dynamically added tasks.

-### Delete tasks
+### Delete Tasks

-- Each task should have a delete button that removes it from the list.
+- Each task has a delete button.
+Clicking it should remove the task from the DOM.

-- Clear completed tasks
+### Clear Completed Tasks

-- Remove all tasks marked as completed with a single action.
+- Clicking Clear Completed removes all tasks that are marked as completed.

-### Optional enhancements

-- Store extra task info (e.g., ID or timestamp).
+- Optional Enhancements (Challenge Yourself)

+- Animate tasks when added or removed.

-- Add animations or dynamic styling for added/removed/completed tasks.
+- Apply different styles dynamically for completed tasks.

-### Requirements
+- Use DocumentFragment when adding multiple tasks at once to optimize DOM updates.

+## ⚡ Tips (without giving the solution)

-- Use template cloning to create new tasks.
+Think about how to clone the template for new tasks.

-- Use event delegation for click events on tasks.
+Consider listening on the `<ul>` parent instead of each task individually.

-- Use data attributes to store task metadata.
+Use dataset to store information about each task without affecting the HTML.

-- Update the DOM efficiently (e.g., consider using DocumentFragment).

-### Challenge

-Your goal is to build a smooth, dynamic experience where the list updates instantly, new tasks are added efficiently, and completed tasks are managed dynamically — all without refreshing the page.
+***Remember:*** creating elements repeatedly can be optimized using DocumentFragment.

+## 📚 Files you’ll use

+**lab/index.html** → HTML structure with task template

+**lab/style.css** → Optional styles

+**lab/exercise.js** → Starter JS for your lab

+## 💡 Tips:
+- Try the tasks before looking at the solution.

+- Use the starter JS (lab/exercise.js) to implement the exercise in your browser.

+Happy coding!